h4ckthepl4net/simple-blog/README.md

 # To run the project

+# * Check the line endings in /backend/db_migrate.sh file, it may cause container OS not being able to find migrate_db.php file (On Windows maybe, replace CRLF with LF)*

 docker, docker compose plugin, node.js and npm must be installed, and docker engine must be started

 # Step 1